 Around three weeks after his discharge, the claimant’s mother took him to a walk-in GP clinic as he was grizzly and had only taken half of his feeds.
 The claimant was diagnosed with apnoeic episodes, where he would stop breathing for a number of seconds following by gasping breathes.
 The claimant was admitted to hospital that same day.

 It was ordered that the claimant should be started on CPAP to maintain his airway pressure, however there was a delay of five hours in starting this treatment.
 During that period the claimant had continuous apnoeas, with his oxygen saturations down by 50%, causing him to develop seizures.
 He was treated with anti-convulsant medication.

 The claimant was later diagnosed with serious hypoxic-ischaemic brain injury.
 This left him with cerebral palsy, visual impairment, developmental delay and cognitive impairment.

-After detailed negotiations Patricia obtained an out-of-court settlement for the claimant of £2.25 million plus periodical payments (every year for the remainder of his life) for his future care.
+After detailed negotiations the team obtained an out-of-court settlement for the claimant of £2.25 million plus periodical payments (every year for the remainder of his life) for his future care.
 The overall package was worth over £5 million.